hazelgrove/hazel/README.md

 ### Running

+Once Hazel is compiled, you can see it in action with `make chrome`, `make chromium`, or `make firefox` depending on which browser you want to open it with.

-You can now open `_build/default/src/hazelweb/www/hazel.html` in a browser to see Hazel in action.
+Alternatively, you can manually open `_build/default/src/hazelweb/www/hazel.html` in whatever your preferred browser is.

 ### Debugging